Supported by

 New Zealand Trade & Enterprise

-NZTE sits as ex-officio on the New Zealand Pacific Business Council working jointly to support companies doing business in the Pacific.
+NZTE sits as ex-officio on the New Zealand Fiji Business Council working jointly to support companies doing business in the Pacific.

 Pacific Trade Invest New Zealand